 Before joining Open Sky in 2007, Chris worked for two other wilderness therapy programs.
 He transitioned to Open Sky because of its holistic approach to living in the wilderness.
 He was excited that food was considered to be medicine and that there was a focus on mindfulness practices to better get to know oneself.
 He also valued that the founders had been guides prior to starting Open Sky.

 Chris loves the ability to be creative in the wilderness.
-As a Clinical Therapist for Young Adults, he focuses on using his wisdom and clinical expertise to empower others to grow by developing healthy behaviors and living in line with one's values.
+As a Clinical Therapist for young adults, he focuses on using his wisdom and clinical expertise to empower others to grow by developing healthy behaviors and living in line with one's values.
 He connects through his heart and has faith in this process because he has seen it work over and over again with students, guides, and himself.
 By learning to feel and connect in wilderness therapy, he can provide stability for guides, students, and families in challenging moments.
-Chris's best friend and companion, Pippin, has celebrated 1,000 days as a therapy dog and is a source of comfort, motivation, and joy for his clients.
+Chris' best friend and companion, Pippin, has been a source of comfort, motivation, and joy for his client.
+Pippin retired in autumn 2021, after working 1,600 days as a therapy dog.

-During his time off, Chris spends a lot of time with friends.
-He also focuses on personal growth through Lakota traditions such as sweat lodges and other ceremonies.
+During his time off, Chris spends a lot of time with friends and focuses on personal growth.